vulinh64/vulinh64.github.io/blog/2025-08-25-rant-single-interface-single-impl.md

 ```

 If you're still creating interfaces "for mocking," you're solving a problem that hasn't existed for over a decade.
 Your IDE probably has better mocking support than your justification for interfaces.

+**The testability red herring expanded**: If a concrete class is hard to test without an interface, it has too many dependencies (SRP violation).
+Partial mocking and spies work fine on concrete classes.
+Test doubles (hand-written fakes) don't need interfaces either.
+If you're creating interfaces to make bad classes testable, you're using abstraction as a band-aid.
 </Answer>
 </QuestionAnswerBox>